 At this meeting we began developing a conceptual model.
 The development of the conceptual model during the latter half of our research project was a successful attempt to visually represent steelhead habitat segmentation in the Lapwai Creek drainage, the stakeholders, and opportunities for solutions.
 The conceptual model itself is a way to visually represent the structure of our inquiry specifically within the Lapwai Creek drainage’s socio-ecologic segmentation.
 The conceptual model highlights the circuital nature of the Lapwai Creek’s problems and its interdisciplinarity.
 The conceptual model, although created after our integrating question and individual outlines had been developed, reinforced our findings and solutions.
 Representing an issue in mixed-media is a functional and needed part of the solution-equation and a valuable experience for our group.

 During the making of the conceptual model Dr. Boll visited our work group.
 He shed light on our conceptual design by framing it as more of a concept map rather than a conceptual model; a model in this instance was a graphical representation of fact rather than a geographic representation of an issue.
 This led us to realize that this concept map was different than our respective groups’ models from the previous course exercise.
-Lapwai Creek’s issues are more multi-disciplinary, relying not only on segmented habitat but also on a fractured policy-space unlike that found with the declining Palouse aquifers.
-In comparison to those aquifers, which present a relatively straight-forward problem for local stakeholders, the Lapwai Creek quandary is complicated by tribal influence, history, and precedent, and consequently requires a more in-depth interdisciplinary approach.
+Lapwai Creek’s issues are more multi-disciplinary, relying not only on segmented habitat but also on a fractured policy-space, or an arbitrary space where policy-stakeholders make their decisions In comparison to those aquifers, which present a relatively straight-forward problem for local stakeholders, the Lapwai Creek quandary is complicated by tribal influence, history, and precedent, and consequently requires a more in-depth interdisciplinary approach.

 Editing Process